About Me

 My current focus

 But, for now, my concentration is on fiction.
-Fiction with villains that so many of us will recognise stalking our daily lives – The pressures that makes ordinary people perpetrators, facilitators and fellow-travellers in evil, as they strive to save themselves from the consequences of targets and decisions, dictated by leaders who sacrifice morality on the altar of their own power and status.
+Fiction with villains that so many of us will recognise stalking our daily lives – The pressures that makes ordinary people perpetrators, facilitators and fellow-travellers in evil, as they strive to save themselves from leaders who sacrifice morality on the altar of their own power and status.

 In 1976 I took my finals exams and I remember a question that said, ‘In his book, Herzog, the novelist Saul Bellow poses the question, ‘How should a good man live?’